-Unlawful discrimination occurs when a person is harassed or treated arbitrarily or differently because of the person's real or implied membership in a "protected category" such as race; color;

-national or ethnic origin; age; religion; disability; sex, including pregnancy; sexual orientation; gender; gender identity and expression, including a transgender identity; veteran status; genetics (or the intersection of any of these identities); retaliation or any other characteristic protected under applicable federal or state law.
+Unlawful discrimination occurs when a person is harassed or treated arbitrarily or differently because of the person's real or implied membership in a "protected category" such as race (including traits historically associated with race, including, but not limited to, hair texture, hair type, hair length and protective hairstyles); color; national or ethnic origin; ancestry; shared ancestry; age; religion; disability; sex; sexual orientation; gender; gender identity and expression; including a transgender identity; veteran status; genetics or the intersection of any of these identities; retaliation or any other characteristic protected under applicable federal or state law.

-For the purposes of this policy, protected veteran status includes (1) disabled veterans; (2) recently separated veterans; (3) active duty wartime or campaign badge veterans; and (4) Armed Forces service medal veterans.
+For the purposes of this policy, protected veteran status includes (1) disabled veterans; (2) recently separated veterans; (3) active-duty wartime or campaign badge veterans; and (4) Armed Forces service medal veterans.
 The classifications of protected veterans are defined as follows:

-- A "disabled veteran" means: (1) a veteran of the U.S. military, ground, naval or air service who is entitled to compensation (or who but for the receipt of military retired pay would be entitled to compensation) under laws administered by the Secretary of Veterans Affairs, or (2) a person who was discharged or released from active duty because of a service-connected disability. - A "recently separated veteran" means any veteran during the three-year period beginning on the date of such veteran's discharge or release from active duty in the U.S. military, ground, naval or air service. - An "active duty wartime or campaign badge veteran" means a veteran who served on active duty in the U.S. military, ground, naval or air service during a war or in a campaign or expedition for which a campaign badge has been authorized, under the laws administered by the Department of Defense. - An "Armed Forces service medal veteran" means any veteran who, while serving on active duty in the U.S. military, ground, naval or air service, participated in a United States military operation for which an Armed Forces service medal was awarded pursuant to Executive Order 12985 (61 FR 1209).
+- A "disabled veteran" means: (I) a veteran of the U.S. military, ground, naval or air service who is entitled to compensation (or who but for the receipt of military retired pay would be entitled to compensation) under laws administered by the Secretary of Veterans Affairs, or (2) a person who was discharged or released from active duty because of a service-connected disability. - A "recently separated veteran" means any veteran during the three-year period beginning on the date of such veteran's discharge or release from active duty in the U.S. military, ground, naval or air service. - An "active-duty wartime or campaign badge veteran" means a veteran who served on active duty in the U.S. military, ground, naval or air service during a war or in a campaign or expedition for which a campaign badge has been authorized, under the laws administered by the Department of Defense. - An "Armed Forces service medal veteran" means any veteran who, while serving on active duty in the U.S. military, ground, naval or air service, participated in a United States military operation for which an Armed Forces service medal was awarded pursuant to Executive Order 12985 (61 FR 1209).

 In the employment context, discrimination may begin with an adverse employment action, which is something an employer has done that is unfair to an employee (for example: terminating the employee or not selecting them for hire or a promotion, harassing the employee, denying the employee's request for a reasonable accommodation, etc.).
-If OEO determines, through fact-finding, that the employee or applicant's membership in a protected category was the reason for the adverse employment action, this may lead to a policy violation of the non-discrimination policy and/or any other policy herein.
+If OEO determines, through fact-finding, that the employee or applicant's membership in a protected category was the reason for the adverse employment action, this may lead to a policy violation of this Non-Discrimination Policy and/or any other policy herein.